dasch-swiss/dsp-tools/docs/dsp-tools-usage.md

 dsp-tools excel2resources excel_file.xlsx output_file.json
 ```

-The command is used to create the resource section of an ontology from an Excel file.
+The command is used to create the resources section of an ontology from an Excel file.
 Therefore, an Excel file has to be provided
 with the data in the first worksheet of the Excel file.

 The following example shows how to create the resources section from an Excel file called `Resources.xlsx`.
+The output is written
+to a file called `resources.json`.

 ```bash
 dsp-tools excel2resources Resources.xlsx resources.json